Eccentric training: History

 Adolf Eugen Fick discovered in 1882 that "contracting muscle under stretch could produce greater force than a shortening muscle contraction" like in concentric movements.
 Fifty years later, A.V.
 Hill found that "the body had lower energy demand during an eccentric muscle contraction than during a concentric muscle action".

 Erling Asmussen introduced eccentric training in 1953, with "ex" meaning "away from" and "centric" meaning "center".
 Hence, the term was coined to mean a muscle contraction that moves away from the center of the muscle.

-The first revelation of the functional significance of these properties occurred in a clever demonstration devised by Bud Abbott, Brenda Bigland, and Murdoch Ritchie.
+The first revelation of the functional significance of these properties occurred in a clever demonstration devised by Bernard C. Abbott, Brenda Bigland, and Murdoch Ritchie.
 They connected two stationary cycle ergometers back-to-back with a single chain, such that one cyclist pedaled forward and the other resisted this forward motion by braking the backward-moving pedals.
 Because the internal resistance of the device was low, the same force was being applied by both individuals, yet the task was much easier for the individual braking.
 This demonstration cleverly revealed that a tiny female resisting the movement of the pedals could easily exert more force than, and hence control the power output of, a large burly male pedaling forward.